ShinChven/array2tree/README.md

 # array2tree
-User JavaScript to make tree from array with relation on parentId.
+Use JavaScript to make tree from array with relation on parentId.

 # run this code